dioptra-ai/frontend/docs/querying-getting-started.md

 {
     "filters": [{
         "left": "STRING", // field
-        "operator": ["<", "<=", ">", ">=", "=", "!=", "in", "not in", "like", "not like"],
+        "op": ["<", "<=", ">", ">=", "=", "!=", "in", "not in", "like", "not like"],
         "right": "STRING" // field or value
     }, {...}],
-    "limit": "INT",
-    "order_by": "STRING", // field
+    "limit": "INT", // maximum number of rows to return "order_by": "STRING", // field name
-    "desc": "BOOLEAN"
+    "desc": "BOOLEAN" // descending order
 }
 ```

-`filters` is the main object.
-It is a list of conditions that will be applied to the data
+`filters` is a list of conditions that will be ANDed to filter the data
 `left` is always a field value
 `right` can be a value or a field.
-Field names should be enclosed in double quotes, values in single quotes
+Field names should be enclosed in double quotes, and values in single quotes.
-`limit` can be used to limit the amount of data in the selection and can be combined with `order_by` and `desc` to control the selection
+`limit` can be used to limit the amount of data in the selection and can be combined with `order_by` and `desc` to control the selection.

 The fields can be any metadata and heuristics pre computed at a datapoint level during ingestion.
 They include some active learning metrics: